aditya-K2/lastfm-bulk-scrobbler-cli/README.md

 ## Spotify Extended History

 By default you can directly use your spotify extended history to scrobble to LastFM by specifying the `-s` flag.
 If you want to clean up your spotify data.
 Please follow [this](https://docs.google.com/document/d/1IhFMol3wZs24uKnh2rbxHpLaxhETcfB8KqzYIkEW_iM/edit#heading=h.vci5eys83lyn) very helpful guide *(Read the Prepping Your Data Section)*.

+## Scrobble Threshold

+`ms_played` in case of spotify extended history should be greater than `scrobble_threshold` to be eligible for being scrobbled.